Toric Sheaves on Hirzebruch Orbifolds

-Looking at the fan of the Hirzebruch orbifold, we see that a box element can be in $\rho_1, \rho_3, \sigma_1, \sigma_2,\\ \sigma_3, \sigma_4$.
+Suppose $\text{gcd}(a,b)=1$.
+A box element for the stacky fan of the Hirzebruch orbifold $\mH_r^{ab}$ can be in Box($\rho_1$), Box($\rho_3$) or Box($\sigma_i$) for $1 \leq i \leq 4$.
 Hence to find all the components of the inertia stack, we classify all the substacks which correspond to the minimal cones that contain the box elements.